devolksbank/dvb.datascience/README.md

 pytest
 ```

-All tests are run with both the Pandas and Dask engine.
+All tests are executed with both the Pandas and Dask engine.

 ### Code coverage